prebid/prebid-universal-creative/README.md

 + `./build/creative.js` - Full source code for dev and debug
 + `./build/creative.js.map` - Source map for dev and debug

+## Build for production

+We publish `prebid-universal-creative` as npm package on npmjs.com

+When we run `npm publish`, prepublish script of package.json is executed.
+Scripts given in prepublish Run BEFORE the package is packed and published.
+See https://docs.npmjs.com/misc/scripts

+`gulp build` is executed before publish.
+It creates two files in dist directory

++ `./dist/creative.js` - Minified creative.js source code
++ `./dist/creative.max.js` - Unminified source code to help in debugging.

+[jsDelivr](https://www.jsdelivr.com/) – Open Source CDN is used to serve creative.js file.

 ## Contributing

 Found a bug?
 Great!